yyy-718/GitHubSpider/README.md

 # GitHubSpider
-Here is a spider used to crawl GitHub users' information
+Here is a spider used to crawl GitHub users' information.